nikolmichaelidou/DARKTIDE-FANWEBISTE/README.md

 - 📜 **Psyker Lore**: Delve into the nature of psychic powers, the dangers of the warp, and the history of human psykers.
 - ⚔️ **Psychic Weapons**: Explore a collection of force weapons and psychic foci used by various psyker classes.
 - 🔮 **Psychic Powers**: Browse a comprehensive database of psychic abilities organized by discipline, with details on casting values, range, and effects.
+- 🏆 **Artifacts & Relics**: Discover legendary items of psychic might from across the galaxy, including faction-specific relics.
 - 🎲 **Tabletop Rules**: Learn about Perils of the Warp, faction-specific doctrines, and gameplay mechanics with rulebook references.
 - ⚡ **Famous Battles**: Learn about significant conflicts where psykers played pivotal roles.
 - 👁️ **Psyker Types**: Discover the different classifications and specializations of psykers in the Imperium.